munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+Kurata Mashiro is a first-year transfer student at Tsukinomori Girls' Academy, and the lead singer of Morfonica.
+She writes the lyrics for their songs.
+She is also classmates with Tsukushi.

-Mashiro is the vocalist of the band Morfonica, Mashiro is a normal bot, which means she has 50 skill point.
+Mashiro is a normal bot, which means she has 50 skill point.
 She is 50% accurate when firing.
 Her reaction time is 0.4 seconds and she can detect footsteps.
 She holds her fire for 0.7 seconds before attacking.

 She has 100 teamwork points and 25 bravery points.
 She will always follow the player's commands and stays together with teammates.
 She is rather passive, and will retreat after spotting some enemies.
 Then, she will find another way to strike from behind.
 In bomb defusal maps, she prefers to camp at a bombsite.

-Mashiro is a kind but quiet, shy, and reserved girl.
-Though she aspired for Tsukinomori Girls' Academy and managed to get in, she was overwhelmed by the talented individuals around her.
-As a result, she felt depressed daily until she stumbled upon Poppin'Party's performance in CiRCLE.

-She's full of imagination and tends to get lost in her fantasies, especially when she's writing lyrics.
-Mashiro tends to think negatively quite often, and is afraid of interacting with strangers because she thinks she might give them a bad first impression of herself, as well as make them think she's strange.

 She prefers ES C90 as his main weapon, since she uses Spray template.

 Her voice pitch is set to 116, which means she has a bit high pitch.

 #### Hagumi
 <Table border="1">
 <Tbody align="center">
 <Tr>